Barrandov Studios: Post-revolution

 Shortly after the Velvet Revolution in 1989, Barrandov was privatized.
 The studio almost closed down in 2000.
 However, the decline in local films was balanced out by an increase in foreign productions, particularly feature films made by US producers.
-Czech television stations and producers of commercials for television also made extensive use of the facility.
-Barrandov Studios now provides complete production services for feature film producers and for the increasing volume of local audio-visual productions.
+Czech Television stations and producers of commercials also made extensive use of the facility.

-In December 2006, Barrandov Studios opened a massive new soundstage aimed at attracting bigger productions.
+In December 2006, Barrandov Studios opened a massive new sound stage aimed at attracting bigger productions.
 According to studio representatives, in terms of size, the new facility is now the largest in Europe, at 4,000 square metres.

-Barrandov Studios are owned by investment company Moravia Steel.